t4sk/t4sk.github.io/video-scripts/functions.md

 }
 ```

-You declare that a function is going to return multiple values by
+You can declare that a function is returning multiple values by
-listing the types of values to return inside the parentheses after the `return` keyword in the function signature.
+listing the types of values inside the parentheses after the `return` keyword

-Inside the function, you list the values to return inside the parentheses.
+Inside the function, you list the values to return.
 So here we are declaring that this function will return 3 variables. of type `uint`, `boolean` and `uint`
-Inside the function, we return the values matching the types that we declared above
+We return the values matching the types that we declared above

 Outputs can also be named like this.